peymanr34/riviera-zarinpal/README.md

 builder.Services.AddHttpClient<Riviera.ZarinPal.V4.ZarinPalService>();
 ```

-Then add the following options to your `appsettings.Development.json` file.
+Then, add the following options to your `appsettings.Development.json` file.

 ```json
 "ZarinPal": {